Uremic poisoning in Dogs

 Typical accompanying symptoms

-Lethargy: Dogs with uremia often show a significant decrease in their activity.
-They often appear lethargic and withdrawn because they feel unwell.
+• Lethargy: Dogs with uremia often show a significant decrease in their activity.
+They often appear lethargic and withdraw because they feel unwell.

-A veterinarian should be consulted immediately if one or more of the above symptoms occur, especially if they occur suddenly or worsen.
-Early diagnosis and treatment can be crucial to improving the dog’s quality of life and slowing the progression of the disease.
+A veterinarian should be consulted immediately if one or more of the above symptoms occur, especially if they appear suddenly or worsen.
+Early diagnosis and treatment can be crucial to improve the dog’s quality of life and slow the progression of the disease.

 If the dog shows signs of confusion, convulsions, or severe dehydration, this should be considered an emergency.
 The dog then needs immediate medical attention to avoid life-threatening complications.